dkd-dobberkau/openwebui-ionos-image-generator/README.md

 ## Configuration

-Set your IONOS API key either:
+Set your IONOS API key as either:
 - Through the valve configuration in Open WebUI interface
 - As an environment variable: `IONOS_API_TOKEN`